An explanation of Mondrian's oeuvre by Michael Sciam

 Heaven or hell

 There are no elements in Neoplastic space endowed with absolute validity.
 It is therefore not the square in itself but the whole, i.e. a space that starts from a condition of change, attains momentary equilibrium, and then flows back into the unstable alternation of situations.
 If constancy predominates, the space is atrophied in a static square and bears little resemblance to life.
 Conversely, if change prevails, the space is in danger of becoming chaotic and appeals less to the human mind.

 The subtle balances produced in Neoplastic space are a transposition of the far more complex and never achieved equilibriums of existence.
 How many times in our lives have we had the impression of being able to attain a stable and lasting balance that is then always challenged by existence?
 We often suffer imbalances between the opposing impulses of instincts and mind and we would always like to find a durable balance and unity of our being, that is, our own inner paradise.

-Many times during an existence one can reach paradise and many times one can find oneself in hell; what Mondrian called the tragic; when duality (diabolus) (from the Greek dia which means “through” and ballo which means “to put in the middle, to separate, to create fractures”) lacerates the integrity of consciousness and unity is lost.
+Many times during an existence one can reach paradise and many times one can find oneself in hell; what Mondrian called the tragic; when duality (diabolus) (from the Greek dia which means “through” and ballo which means “to put in the middle, to separate”) lacerates the integrity of consciousness and unity is lost.
 Transposed into visual terms unity is lost when the balance between horizontal and vertical (the square proportion) is lost, the horizontal prevails and dominates over the vertical and vice versa.